APZ3r0/Project_Neon/README.md

 ### Cinematic Dismemberment Sandbox

-If you want to rapidly ideate on over-the-top takedowns outside of the full mission flow, use the standalone dismemberment system.
-It accepts weapon categories, attack vectors, and resilience values to compute how likely a limb is to be severed or mangled.
-The helper returns both the raw numbers and a flavor-rich description you can drop into briefs or encounter notes.
+If you want to rapidly ideate on takedowns outside of the full mission flow, use the standalone dismemberment system.
+The module now leans on lightweight physics rather than pure dice rolls: weapon mass, projectile velocity, attack vector, and armour damping combine to estimate impact impulse and peak force.
+Those values are compared against limb-specific shear thresholds to determine whether the result is an intact limb, critical damage, or full severance.
+The helper returns both the raw measurements and a designer-friendly description you can drop into briefs or encounter notes.

 ```python
 >>> from neon_ascendant.dismemberment import DismembermentSystem